elastic/ecctl/docs/ecctl_platform_repository_create.md

 ## ecctl platform repository create

-Creates / updates a snapshot repository
+Creates / updates a snapshot repository (Available for ECE only)

 ### Synopsis